Paleoclimate: Climate Change Through Time

 Paleoclimate Data GIS (including maps of Last Glacial Maximum) (more info) Web-based GIS linking to various paleoclimatic records including shapefiles of vegetation and land cover during Last Glacial Maximum.

-A Journey to a New Land: Bering Land Bridge (more info) This page is part of an exhibit in the Simon Fraser University Museum entitled A Journey to a New Land about the coming of the first humans to North and South America.
+A Journey to a New Land: Bering Land Bridge ( This site may be offline. ) This page is part of an exhibit in the Simon Fraser University Museum entitled A Journey to a New Land about the coming of the first humans to North and South America.
 The page presents an animation of the effects of post-glacial seal level rise on the area known as Beringia and the Bering Land Bridge.

 NOAA Paleoclimatology Program (more info)